Q. How many Weddings do you do per year?

 Q. When do you require payment?

-A. A non-refundable and non-transferable Deposit is required to secure a booking.
-The balance is required either 10 days prior to the event as a cheque or BACS transfer or in cash before the event starts on the day.
+A. A non-refundable and non-transferable Booking Fee of £100 is required to secure a booking.
+The balance is required either 10 days prior to the event as a cheque or BACS transfer.

 Q: Will our guests still be able to hear themselves talk while you DJ?